TritonDataCenter/java-manta/INSTALL.md

 Which will compile the jar to `./targets/java-manta-${VERSION}.jar`.
 You can then add it as a dependency to your Java project.

-If you want to skip running of the test suite, use the `-DskipTests` property.
+If you want to skip running of the test suite use the `-DskipTests` property, e.g. `mvn -DskipTests package`.

 # Configuration